 Classic And Authentic Foods To Try

-While you’re living in the Dominican Republic, you have to try the local food!
-It’s all part of the (yummy) experience.
-ILP volunteers will get the chance to eat like a local for most of their meals, with a cook who will serve up tasty Dominican dishes.
-Yum!
-Here are few of the local dishes and foods that our volunteers love:
+While you’re in the Dominican Republic, you have to try the local food – It’s all part of the (yummy) experience!
+ILP volunteers will get the chance to eat like a local for most of their meals, with a cook who will serve up delicious Dominican dishes.
+Here are a few of the local dishes and foods that our volunteers love:

-In a couple of words, they are “to die for”.
-Especially flavors like Tamarindo, mango, passion fruit, and guanábana (which is this spiky green fruit with a white center).
+Fresh tropical fruit means fresh tropical juice!
+Personally, I couldn't help but order some juice anytime I was at a restaurant.
+You'll find flavors like tamarindo, mango, chinola (passion fruit), and guanábana (which is this spiky green fruit with a white center).
 Sometimes you’ll get juice made with “avena” which is oatmeal — the oatmeal is there to supposedly cool you down from the inside, but don’t worry, it gets strained out so the juice isn’t chunky or anything.

 Rice and Beans